Oscar Peterson and Dizzy Gillespie

 Oscar Peterson and Dizzy Gillespie is an album by Oscar Peterson and Dizzy Gillespie that was released in 1975.
+The album won the 1976 Downbeat Critics Poll for jazz album of the year and Gillespie won the poll for best trumpet that year.
 At the Grammy Awards of 1976, Gillespie won the Grammy Award for Best Jazz Performance by a Soloist for his performance on this album.